jugal-gandhi/JSC/README.md

 ## Overview

 This repository provides the reference VHDL implementation of the original lightweight block cipher architecture used as the baseline during this work.
-The contents are provided solely as a reference implementation, to assist readers in understanding the baseline architecture discussed in the paper.
+The contents are provided solely as a reference implementation to assist readers in understanding the baseline architecture discussed in the paper.
 The proposed obfuscation-integrated architectures described in the manuscript were developed from these reference implementations, with additional functional obfuscation modules and security logic layered on top.

 ---